gershwin-desktop/gershwin-documentation/DOMAINS.md

 ### User Domain: Your Personal Space
 ```
 /Users/jmaloney/           # (or wherever users live)
 ├── Applications/          # Your personal applications
-│   └── Utilities/      # Your personal utilities
 └── Library/               # Your personal resources
     ├── Tools/             # Your personal command-line tools
     ├── Libraries/         # Your personal frameworks
     ├── Headers/           # Your personal header files for development
     ├── Documentation/     # Your personal documentation
     │   ├── man/
     │   └── info/
     ├── WebApplications/   # Your personal web services
     └── Preferences/       # Your settings and preferences
         ├── GNUstep.conf   # GNUstep configuration
         └── (other preference files)
 ```